Concept & About Me

 Concept

-This blog is a place for me to collect, document, share, and help preserve remnants of the past before they are forgotten or disappear forever.
-While the focus is on Lviv (Ger: Lemberg, Pol: Lwów, Yid: לעמבערג, Ukr: Львів), Galicia (Ger: Galizien, Pol: Galicja, Yid: גאַליציע, Ukr: Галичина) and the former Austrian Empire, the geographical scope reaches also beyond this region.
+This blog is a place to preserve and promote the rich architectural and cultural heritage of Lviv (Ger: Lemberg, Pol: Lwów, Yid: לעמבערג, Ukr: Львів), Galicia (Ger: Galizien, Pol: Galicja, Yid: גאַליציע, Ukr: Галичина) and the former Austrian Empire.

 My blog is divided into three main categories: